An Exclusive Look at AUTISM with Chip Wright

 T is for Tools

-What tools are there now that were not there in the beginning that could help other parents?
+What tools are there now that were not there at the beginning that could help other parents?

 The tool that we used, in the beginning, was to contact our local school district and Regional Center of Orange County to determine the available treatment options and resources.
 They directed us to their Intervention Center for Early Childhood, and they helped us map out our treatment plan.
 In addition to weekly speech therapy, we also implemented an Applied Behavioral Analysis program administered through the Lovaas Institute for Early Intervention.